Pamantasan ng Lungsod ng Maynila: Social involvement

 Students in the College of Nursing serve in 44 city-run health centers as part of their community health nursing internship.
 Senior students live with people in the rural areas for eight weeks and implement several socio-civic and health projects.
 Although not required to do so, they are encouraged to render service to the country before going abroad.

 Physical therapy students in their last year in college are required to apply their learning in various settings, including rehabilitation centers in marginalized communities.
 As for the faculty members and students of the College of Human Development, they visit communities in Manila and assist in conducting activities such as teaching preschoolers in the city's barangay day care centers and tutoring out-of-school children through its alliance with the Educational Research and Development Assistance (ERDA) Foundation, which is the oldest non-government institution in the country that discourages impoverished children from dropping out of school.
-Similar activities are undertaken by the colleges that take on different approaches as in holding outreach programs in their field work, off-campus activities and on-the-job training.
+Similar activities are undertaken by the colleges that take on different approaches as in holding outreach programs in their fieldwork, off-campus activities and on-the-job training.

 In 2009, PLM launched the Alternative Learning Program (ALP), which aims to provide a practical alternative to formal instruction, using both non-formal and informal sources of knowledge and skills.

-The PLM communities have also joined the Caritas Manila through Intramuros Consortium Outreach and Environment Committee (ICOEC) in its dental and medical missions in various communities.
+The PLM communities have also joined Caritas Manila through the Intramuros Consortium Outreach and Environment Committee (ICOEC) in its dental and medical missions in various communities.
 In 1993, together with Tugon-RESCUE, the university's Community University Extension Services (CUES) continued with its outreach programs for the slum communities of Tondo.
-Since 1999 PLM, in cooperation with the Shalom Club of the Philippines-Manila Chapter and the Rotary Club of the Philippines, has been actively donating blood for the patients of the Ospital ng Maynila Medical Center, Ospital ng Tondo and Dr. Jose R. Reyes Memorial Medical Center.
-Similar blood donation campaigns were conducted by other organizations within PLM such as the "Patak-patak na Pagmamahal" by the PLM Samaritans, "Blood Rush" by the Brotherhood of Medical Scholars and the "Operation Lifeline" by the PLM ROTC Unit.
-In July 2010, Center for Community Extension Services (CUES) launched "Dugong Alay, Dugtong Buhay", a university-wide voluntary blood donation program that has unified and streamlined the various blood donationg undertakings previously rendered by different groups and organizations inside the campus.
+Since 1999, PLM, in cooperation with the Shalom Club of the Philippines-Manila Chapter and the Rotary Club of the Philippines, has been actively donating blood for the patients of the Ospital ng Maynila Medical Center, Ospital ng Tondo, and Dr. Jose R. Reyes Memorial Medical Center.
+Similar blood donation campaigns were conducted by other organizations within PLM, such as the "Patak-patak na Pagmamahal" by the PLM Samaritans, "Blood Rush" by the Brotherhood of Medical Scholars, and the "Operation Lifeline" by the PLM ROTC Unit.
+In July 2010, the Center for Community Extension Services (CUES) launched "Dugong Alay, Dugtong Buhay", a university-wide voluntary blood donation program that has unified and streamlined the various blood donating undertakings previously rendered by different groups and organizations inside the campus.